Authors

 Kelvin Kelly

-Kelvin Kelly is Fellow of the Institute of Refrigeration (UK), Training Director at Business Edge Ltd and Chairman of the Air Conditioning and Refrigeration Industry Board Training and Skills Committee.
+My name is Kelvin Kelly, Fellow of the Institute of Refrigeration (UK), Training Director at Business Edge Ltd and Chairman of the Air Conditioning and Refrigeration Industry Board Training and Skills Committee.

-Actively involved in Training and Certification of Refrigeration, Air Conditioning and Heat Pump Technicians for over 32 years.
-Particular area of expertise: Health and Safety of people and the environment.
+If have been actively involved in Training and Certification of Refrigeration, Air Conditioning and Heat Pump Technicians for over 32 years.
+My particular area of expertise is the Health and Safety of people and the environment.

-During his time in the RACHP Industry, Mr Kelly has been involved in projects in many countries across the world, especially in the setting up of the UK F Gas Certification scheme, and will be lobbying the UK Government for mandatory certification of individuals in the safe handling of flammable and high pressure refrigerants as part of the latest F Gas Review.
+During my time in the RACHP Industry I have been fortunate to be involved in projects in many countries across the world.
+We were heavily involved in the setting up of the UK F Gas Certification scheme and will be lobbying the UK Government for mandatory certification of individuals in the safe handling of flammable and high pressure refrigerants as part of the latest F Gas Review.

 Natasha Kochova